 Guatemala City (2 nights) – last days of your Guatemala itinerary 3 weeks

-It is nice to spend at least one day in Guatemala city to explore the colonial center and spend some time in the Museo the Antropologia – Munae.
+It is nice to spend at least one day in Guatemala city to explore the colonial center and visit the Museo the Antropologia – Munae.
 Also make sure you visit, zona 4, the nicest neighborhood, with many cool restaurants and bars.
 If you are up for a gastronomic experience, make a reservation at restaurant Flor de Lis, by a former Noma alumni.
 A 6- or 8-course tasting menu takes you on a journey through Guatemala, with local ingredients and corresponding stories.
-It’s not cheap but believe me, it’s so worth it and a great way to finish your 3 weeks in Guatemala.
+It is not cheap but believe me, it’s so worth it and a great way to finish your 3 weeks in Guatemala.

 Hotels in Guatemala City